13 Best SaaS Customer Retention Strategies (2023)

-No matter how many new customers you acquire, your revenue and retention will suffer if you have higher customer churn.
-Eventually, you might even churn through your entire potential customer base, putting your business’s survival in jeopardy.
+No matter how strong of a customer acquisition stream you have coming in, your revenue will suffer and company growth with stagnate if you have higher customer churn.
+Eventually, you might even churn through your entire potential customer base – jeopardizing your business’s survival.

 What is SaaS Customer Retention?

-Additionally, customer retention builds customer loyalty, which offers the following benefits:
+Customer retention also boosts customer loyalty, which reaps the following benefits:

 - Loyal customers are more likely to provide helpful product feedback since they’re more invested in it.